Jeff Shipley

-Jeff Shipley (born August 9, 1988), is an American politician from the state of Iowa.
+Jeff Shipley (born August 9, 1988) is an American politician from the state of Iowa currently serving in the Iowa House of Representatives as the representative of District 87.

-Shipley was born in Euclid, Ohio in 1988 and was raised in Naperville, Illinois, graduating high school from there.
+Shipley was born in Euclid, Ohio, in 1988 and was raised in Naperville, Illinois, where he graduated from high school.
 He received his B.A. in political science from the University of Iowa in 2010.
 Since 2011, he has been a resident of Fairfield, Iowa.